notsointeresting/HalllDay/README.md

-# HalllDay - Hall Pass Tracker
+# IDK Can You? - Hall Pass Tracker

 A modern, FERPA-compliant digital hall pass system designed for classrooms.
 Built with Flask and Material 3 Expressive Design, it prioritizes student data privacy and engaging user interactions.